Naveen359-G/s3-cloudfront/README.md

                                                                   # S3-CloudFront
-Static website deployment with AWS S3 and CloudFront
+Static website deployment with AWS S3 and CloudFront | Configure S3 file upload notification system
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

                                                                    Introduction:
 In this tutorial, I will guide you through the process of hosting a static website using Amazon S3 for storage and Amazon CloudFront as a content delivery network (CDN).
 This setup will improve the performance, scalability, and availability of your website.

+And, configuring S3 file upload notification system using SNS, SQS, Lambda function, IAM services
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------